askore/capstone2014-firefoxOS/README.md

 dependency manager) and Karma (unit testing) allow for a pretty good combination for testing and developing code.

-Clone the repo and then run:
+Clone the repo and cd to it, then run (preface any install commands with sudo if running on linux): npm install npm install -g grunt-cli grunt test
-npm install
-bower install
-grunt test

 You'll see a bunch of tests get run and pass.